carpentries/carpentries-hugo-theme/README.md

 Go Version 1.18

 ## Installation

+The first two steps may not be necessary when cloning one of our existing projects, as these are already set up as Hugo projects.

 1. Init project as a hugo module with `hugo mod init {name of repo}`.
 Ex: `hugo mod init github.com/carpentries/my-project`
 2. Add the theme to your project using modules as such: